narralabs/i18n-ai/README.md

 ### Local

 You can also use local AI models that use the OpenAI API.
-Also make sure to use the completions API endpoint as the url vs the chat API endpoint.

-Tested locally with ollama with mistral and llama3.
+Tested locally with [ollama](https://ollama.com/) together with mistral and llama3 models.

 To configure and enable other locales, create a file `config/initializers/i18n_ai.rb` and add the following: